ggboots/JS_flashcards/README.md

 using realtime database, as using string data as reference for when i do indeed reference firestore storage
 TODO:

+* not using firebase functions, as paid tier, keeping API_Keys local and not in repo
 1. .env cloud firestore config --using cloud functions https://firebase.google.com/docs/functions/config-env